rpgarner/u2_lab_react_LOTR/README.md

 ## Getting Started
 - `Fork` and `clone` this repository and `cd` into the new directory.
-- Create a new React app by running the command `npx create-react-app .`
+- Create a new React app by running the command `npx create-react-app lord-of-the-rings`
 - You'll be working in the `src` directory of this new React app.